DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

   have WAL support required for replication.
 - The supplied database must:
   - Support replication.
-  - The primary database must be reachable by the
   - The primary database must be reachable by the primary site, and all secondary database nodes (for replication).
   - Secondary databases only need to be reachable by the secondary sites.